 The San Juan Islands were granted to the United States in 1872, as an arbitration from a territory dispute between the English and the USA.
 The town grew in the 1880’s due mainly to the deep water anchorage “Friday’s Bay” offered.
 Development of the waterfront began, farmers tilled the rich valleys of the island, In addition to agricultural pursuits, the Islanders were involved in lime production, logging and fishing.

 One often-asked question is how Friday Harbor was named.
 The story goes that a ship’s captain was shouting to shore “what bay is this?” and hearing the reply of “Friday” in response to the misheard question “what day is this?”
 Hence it is always Friday in Friday Harbor!

-Despite its small size, Friday Harbor boasts nearly 150 historic buildings reflecting the community’s civic, commercial and residential history.
-The town has been selected as a 2008 Dozen Distinctive Destination by the National Trust for Historic Preservation.
+Despite its small size, the Town of Friday Harbor boasts nearly 150 historic buildings reflecting the community’s civic, commercial and residential history.
+Friday Harbor has been selected as a 2008 Dozen Distinctive Destination by the National Trust for Historic Preservation.
 Friday Harbor is one of Washington’s few seaport villages to survive the turn-of-the-century fires that engulfed early Seattle and other cities.
 Its authentic downtown streetscape and postage-size Memorial Park are the gateway to discovering the rich history, rural character and pristine marine environment of the San Juan archipelago.
 Friday Harbor is rich with history celebrating its centennial in 2009.

 Today the Town of Friday Harbor retains the values and spirit of the pioneers while maintaining the integrity and charm of the past.
 The Islanders are involved in their community, and committed to local sustainability and extend environmental concerns to include out famous pods of Orcas, our resident Eagle Community, and the support and health of our fellow Islanders.